 Motorcycle.
-Reimbursement for use of a motorcycle on official state business shall be at a rate of 15 cents per mile on the most direct route.
+Reimbursement for use of a motorcycle on official state business shall be at a rate of 15\55 cents per mile or any greater or lesser amount authorized by the General Services Administration for employees on the most direct route.

 Personal Aircraft.
 The appointing authority may authorize travel in personal aircraft when it is deemed in the best interest of the state.
-Mileage reimbursement is at the rate of 99.5 cents per mile, or any greater or lesser amount authorized by the General Services Administration for employees, and is based on the shortest route based on direct air mileage between the point of departure and the destination.
+Mileage reimbursement is at the rate of 99.5 cents\$1.26 per mile, or any greater or lesser amount authorized by the General Services Administration for employees, and is based on the shortest route based on direct air mileage between the point of departure and the destination.